Doctoral Program

 Research Examination

-- The candidate student will be examined by 3 faculty (advisor, and co-advisor, not included; the advisor(s) mayattend the exam session as a “silent observer”, but will leave for the discussion regarding the decision).
-At least 2 ofthe faculty should be AA faculty (no courtesy).
+- The candidate student will be examined by three faculty members (the student’s advisor and co-advisor cannot be included in the examiner panel; the advisor(s) may attend the exam session as a “silent observer”, but will leave for the decision discussion).
+At least two of the faculty should be AA faculty members (no courtesy-appointed faculty).
 In consultation with their advisor, the student will submit a list of suggested examiners (at least five, ranked in order of preference).
 If the student is proposing faculty from outside of AA, it is highly recommended the Ph.D. advisor and student consult with the outside faculty member(s) to assist with availability, scheduling, and guidelines.
 The AA Director of Student and Academic Services will determine the final list of examiners based on the provided list and faculty availability.
 One faculty member will be assigned as the Point of Contact (POC) in charge of sending examination feedback and results to the Director of Student and Academic Services.

 - The advisor submits a one-paragraph recommendation of the student to the examiners.
 The recommendation will inform the discussion and evaluation of the student at the end of their exam.